 1965 - Suleyman Demirel becomes prime minister - a position he is to hold seven times.

 1971 - Army forces Demirel's resignation after spiral of political violence.

 1978 - US trade embargo resulting from invasion lifted.

 1980 - Military coup follows political deadlock and civil unrest.
 Imposition of martial law.

-1982 - New constitution creates seven-year presidency, and reduces parliament to single house.
+1982 - New constitution creates seven-year presidency, and reduces parliament to single chamber.

-1983 - General election won by Turgut Ozal's Motherland Party (ANAP).PKK war
+1983 - General election won by Turgut Ozal's Motherland Party.

 1984 - Turkey recognises "Turkish Republic of Northern Cyprus."